gabrielmattesich/gabrielmattesich/README.md

 ### Hi there :shipit:

 I'm Gabriel, a software developer living on Córdoba, Argentina.
-I'm currently working in a Software Factory from Argentina building solutions to a National Fintech.
+> I'm currently working in a Software Factory in Argentina building solutions for a National Fintech.